m-reza-rahman/azure-cafe/README.md

   It may take a few minutes for the load balancer to be created.
 When the external IP changes over from *pending* to a valid IP, just hit Control-C to exit.

 ## To Do
-Integrate:
-* Azure Active Directory (via OpenID Connect)
+* Integrate Azure Active Directory (via OpenID Connect)